Coconut Cream Candies

 • Place the candies in the refrigerator to allow the chocolate to set – at least 30 minutes.
 I recommend storing leftover candies in the refrigerator.
 Enjoy!

-Liked the recipe?Please leave a review and star rating for the recipe!
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES